gregoryca/traefik/README.md

 Ansible
 GitHub Actions

-There are a few prerequisites before deployment:
+There are a few prerequisites before deployment.

+## Prerequisites

 1) GitHub secrets for usage

 To create GitHub secrets follow this link: <https://docs.github.com/en/actions/security-guides/encrypted-secrets>.